 Regulatory and enforcement activities of the Program are primarily funded by the motor oil assessment fee (MOAF) on all motor oil produced, distributed, or imported for retail sale in California.
 The Program utilizes the MOAF to implement, regulate, and enforce all motor vehicle fuels (petroleum and non-petroleum sourced), lubricants, and other automotive products.
 The MOAF is authorized in BPC Division 5, Chapter 14, Article 4, § 13431 to be no greater than five cents (\$0.05) per gallon of motor oil.
-Current regulation sets the MOAF at four cents (\$0.04) per gallon of motor oil that will revert to three cents (\$0.03) per gallon of motor oil on January 1, 2018, unless a regulation establishing a different MOAF amount is promulgated.
+Current regulation sets the MOAF at four cents (\$0.04) per gallon of motor oil that will revert to three cents (\$0.03) per gallon of motor oil on January 1, 2018, unless a regulation establishing a different MOAF is promulgated.
 When the MOAF regulations contained in California Code of Regulations (CCR), Title 4, Division 9, Chapter 8 were amended in 2012, some of the aforementioned alternative motor vehicle fuels, lubricants, and new automotive products were either not yet engineered, available for retail sale, or necessarily growing in the marketplace.
 It was not possible then to forecast or predict the need to expand the Department's authority and oversight activity.
 It is now necessary to propose rulemaking that increases the fee to its statutory limit and removes the language reverting the MOAF to its former value.
-The Secretary of the Department is granted the authority to adopt such regulations as is reasonably necessary to carry out the provisions of Division 5 of the BPC in § 12027.
-Increasing the MOAF The increased fee-will allow the Program to implement its current regulatory activities which include a much vastly broader scope of authority and regulatory activities-today than ever before.
+The increased fee will allow the Program to implement its vastly broader scope of authority and regulatory activities.